 The fund provides up to $7 million per year to co-fund up to 50% of project costs with private and public sector partners in areas where commercial returns aren’t yet strong enough to justify full private investment.

 The fund is one of several government activities paid for via a levy on petrol and engine fuels.

 To be approved projects need to contribute to at least one of the following objectives:

 - Increasing the variety and supply of electric vehicles (EVs) available

 - Improving the availability of servicing or charging infrastructure in areas where demand is not fully developed

 - Increasing demand for EVs

-There are four criteria under which projects will be assessed:
+There are four criteria under which projects are assessed:

 - Contribution to the fund’s objectives

-- The project’s fit with the investment focus for this funding round
+- The project’s fit with the investment focus for the funding round

 - The applicant’s ability to deliver